 15 lbs pounds max weight difference between 2 or more competitors

 If less than 2 competitors in a weight class, the judge & competitor reserves the right to combine weight classes.
 (If Needed)

 Weight Divisions and Age Bracketing:

 All competitors will be matched according to their weight.
-We do our best to match competitors by weight and rank. with no more than 2 years of age.
+We do our best to match competitors by weight.
 A duplicated bracket will be created if we have a minimum of at least two (2) competitor in the same age bracket.
 The division will be split/separated with placing and points awarded to both.
 If we cannot create a new bracket to accommodate the competitor, he/she will have no choice but to fight in that weight division.
 (See division codes below)

 If there is no one in your division, you will win by default, and an exhibition match will be offered.

 SPORT MMA Division Code:

 Kids Ages 4 - 11 (male & female)